tomek-ch/checc-example-react/README.md

 ## Validation schema

 A `basicInputSchema` object is used for basic text validation.
-The pattern gets overriden for `username` and `password`.
+The pattern gets overridden for `username` and `password`.
 A custom validator is used for checking whether the passwords match.

 ```
 // src/validationSchema.js